prettier/prettier/docs/plugins.md

 };
 ```

-This metadata is used by Prettier's `--cache` option to invalidate cached results when plugin versions change.
-Without this metadata, cache behavior remains unchanged for backward compatibility, but users may need to manually clear the cache when updating plugins.

-**Recommendation**: All plugin authors should add this metadata to enable proper cache invalidation for their users.
+#### 2. Package.json Fallback (Automatic)

+If your plugin doesn't export metadata, Prettier will automatically read your plugin's `package.json` to get the name and version for cache invalidation.
+This works out of the box for most npm-published plugins.

+#### 3. Legacy Behavior

+For plugins without either explicit metadata or a readable `package.json`, cache behavior remains unchanged for backward compatibility.

+**Recommendation**: Add explicit metadata for optimal performance, or ensure your plugin has a proper `package.json` with name and version fields.

 - `languages`
 - `parsers`